Sana-Kassamani/hivemind/README.md

 #### Owner

 - As an owner, I want to check my apiaries and hives and their location, so I can keep track of their conditions.
-- As an owner, I want to receive recommendations on hive activities, so I can ensure maximum harvest.
+- As an owner, I want to add/remove apiaries, hives and tasks, so I can manage my work efficiently.
 - As an owner, I want to assign tasks to beekeepers, so I can make sure the work gets done on time.

 #### Beekeeper

-- As a beekeeper, I want to receive hive conditions from sensors and manually add some, so I can track the hives health.
+- As a beekeeper, I want to receive hive conditions from sensors, so I can track the hives health.
-- As a beekeeper, I want to upload hive pictures and audios, so I can monitor pests or abnormal activity.
+- As a beekeeper, I want to upload hive pictures, so I can monitor pests and diseases.
-- As a beekeeper, I want to receive tasks from the owner and mark them as done, so I can keep the owner updated on my progress.
+- As a beekeeper, I want to receive tasks from the owner and comment on them, so I can keep the owner updated on my progress.

 #### Admin

 - As an admin, I want to track all users and their activity, so I can ensure app is used appropriately.
-- As an admin, I want to manage user accounts, so I can add, update, or deactivate users as needed.
+- As an admin, I want to manage user accounts, so I can activate or deactivate users as needed.
-- As an admin, I want to view and edit details of all apiaries and hives, so I can maintain accurate records of the hives and their conditions.
+- As an admin, I want to view details of all apiaries and hives, so I can maintain accurate records of the hives and their conditions.

 <br><br>